zummenix/xcopen/README.md

 # xcopen

-A convenient way to open xcodeproj/xcworkspace from a command line.
+A convenient way to open xcode project files from a command line.

 ## Features

 - knows about `xcodeproj`/`xcworkspace` files and prefers `xcworkspace` by default
+- supports `Package.swift`
-- skips searching projects under `Pods` or `node_modules` directories unless runs inside them
+- skips projects files under specific directories such as `Pods`, `node_modules`, etc. unless runs inside them
-- asks which project to open if there are more under a current directory
+- asks which project to open if there are several under a current directory

 ## Installation